 - Carotid endarterectomy surgery to reduce the risk of stroke or prevent another stroke.
-This may be performed by one of our board-certified neurosurgeons or vascular surgeons.

 - A neuroscience nurse practitioner who closely monitors stroke patients and serves as a "patient navigator" to connect patients and their families to specialists and support